On this page

 Implementation Method

-Regarding the handling of WITH (NOLOCK), most solutions found online cannot handle subqueries.
-However, the article "Add With NoLock to EF Core Queries" provides a more advanced approach, so I referenced it for my modifications.
+Regarding the handling of WITH (NOLOCK), most solutions on the internet cannot handle subqueries.
+However, there is an article "Adding With NoLock to EF Core Queries" that takes it a step further, so I referred to it for my modifications.

 csharp